 Each tent accommodates up to four people in one double bed and two singles, made up with superwarm duvets and cosy blankets.
 Made of thick, protective canvas, our tents keep the warmth in without shutting the sounds of nature out.

 In 2017, we introduced a Grandfather Bell Tent accommodating up to five people with a double bed in a separate sleeping compartment and three single beds in the main tent (two of which can be set as a double), all made up with the same luxury bedding and blankets as our traditional bell tents.

 cooking and relaxing

-Outside the tent on the decking is the cooking area with two high specification military grade gas burners and a trunk containing all you should need; cooking utensils, pots, pans, crockery, cutlery glassware and that very important cork screw.
+Outside the tent on the decking is the cooking area with two high specification outdoor grade gas burners and a trunk containing all you should need; cooking utensils, pots, pans, crockery, cutlery glassware and that very important cork screw.

 Just outside the tent is a firepit and tripod, perfect for campfire cooking.

 Each bell tent has its own picnic table, two deckchairs and plenty of grass for laying on during a sunny summer afternoon.